charleeo/multi/readme.md

-This a standard laravel project
+This is a laravel and vuejs project